spinkube/documentation/content/en/docs/topics/autoscaling/scaling-with-hpa.md

 ---
 title: Scaling Spin App With Horizontal Pod Autoscaling (HPA)
-description: This tutorial illustrates how one can horizontally scale Spin Apps in Kubernetes using Horizontal Pod Autscaling (HPA)
+description: This tutorial illustrates how one can horizontally scale Spin Apps in Kubernetes using Horizontal Pod Autscaling (HPA).
 date: 2024-02-16
 categories: [Spin Operator]
 tags: [Tutorials, Autoscaling]